Skip to main content

 (83): Yes Man (A Short Story)

-Muhsin Ibrahim @muhsin234 Religion is one single thing many Nigerians of whatever dispensations take in high esteem.
-Religion is many a time, viewed as the opium for the subjugation of masses or as their Achilles’ heel.
+Muhsin Ibrahim @muhsin234 Religion is a single thing that many Nigerians, in whatever dispensation, hold in high esteem.
+Religion is often viewed as the opium for the subjugation of the masses or as their Achilles’ heel.
 To Rahama, the story is different; religion means nothing to her.
 It is simply an identifier that she’s a Muslim lady.
-One might think having grown up in a multi-religious house would intuitively teach her to have the respect of some sort for religion, wrong.
-Her Imams and pastors do not use Qur’an or Bible.
+One might think that having grown up in a multi-religious house would intuitively teach her to have some respect for religion, but that is wrong.
+Her Imams and pastors do not use the Qur’an or the Bible.
 A 28-year-old, stout Rahama Tsoho belongs to a disreputable family of three.
-Her father, an ex-service man, divorced their mother when she’s only two.
+Her father, an ex-serviceman, divorced their mother when she was only two.
 She stays with the father, her sister with the mother.
-She had longed to marry since her teenage, but she couldn’t.
+She had longed to marry since her teenage years, but she couldn’t.
 She always attributes this to her look and family.
-So, she vows to live a better life in the future by hook or crook and begins to use highly effective and expensive bleaching creams to bri
+So she vows to live a better life in the future, by hook or by crook, and begins using high...